yasiryagi/helpdesk/roles/content-curators/README.md

 #### Curation Status

-The Curation Status covers allows curators to censor or modify an entity, while also providing a rationale for doing so.
+The Curation Status covers allow curators to censor or modify an entity, while also providing a rationale for doing so.
 It should always be included while performing a modification, and is the first line that should be taken for content in violation of the Terms of Service.

 ##### Get the necessary information